Max Silberberg: Nazi persecution, robbery and murder

 When the Nazis came to power on 30 January 1933, Silberberg's position changed overnight.
-In Breslau (now called Wroclaw) Nazi persecution of Jews was immediate and devastating.
-Silberberg, like another famous Jewish Breslau art collector, Ismar Littmann, immediately lost all of his public offices and was hounded and robbed.
+In Breslau (later called Wroclaw) Nazi persecution of Jews was immediate and devastating.
+Silberberg, like another famous Jewish Breslau art collector, Ismar Littmann, immediately lost all of his public offices and was harassed and robbed.
 In 1935 SS-Sturmbannführer Ernst Müller took Silberberg's villa for the SS security service, forcing the sale at a low price.
 Silberberg moved with his family into a small rented apartment and was forced to part with the majority of his art collection, which was auctioned in several "Jew auctions" at the Graupe auction house in Berlin.
 In addition to paintings and drawings by Menzel, Degas, Cézanne and others, and sculptures by Rodin, his extensive library was also sold off.